Studio Search Print

 and also in the Tools menu:

-Activating Search from the toolbar, from the Tools menu or with keyboard shortcut Ctrl-F will display the Search Dialog:
+Activating Search from the toolbar, from the Tools menu or with the keyboard shortcut Ctrl-F will display the Search Dialog:

 1Enter a search term

-2Toggle case sensitive search
+2Toggle case-sensitive search

-3Toggle whole word only search
+3Toggle whole word-only search

 4Select the item types to search